hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 Please follow these instructions if your paper was submitted directly as a Technical Paper.

-The authors are strongly encouraged to check their submissions for accessibility using the instructions below.
+The authors are strongly encouraged to check their submissions for accessibility using the instructions provided under "PDF Accessibility" below.
 This step is not required, but will help your document reach the widest number of people.

 The corresponding author must submit the final camera-ready conference technical paper content to the "Contributed Papers" track.